tvaroska/working/product/personas.md

 - Find unique angles and underreported stories
 - Build authority through well-informed content

+**Platform Preferences:**
+- **Desktop (65% of usage):** Content creation and analysis
+  - Uses web app for comprehensive research sessions
+  - Multiple monitors for content comparison and analysis
+  - Heavy use of export features to writing tools (Notion, Google Docs)
+  - Uses advanced search and filtering for trend identification
+  - Integrates with social media scheduling tools
+- **Mobile (35% of usage):** Real-time monitoring and inspiration capture
+  - iPhone for breaking news alerts and trend monitoring
+  - Quick content saving during commute or travel
+  - Uses voice notes to capture content ideas on-the-go
+  - Social sharing directly from mobile for time-sensitive insights
+  - Notification customization for competitive intelligence

 ### 6. The Casual Consumer
 **Name:** Taylor Kim
 **Age:** 35